Blood sausage: Belgium, Netherlands and Luxembourg

+Beuling also called Zwarte pens (as opposed to the white variety that is referred to as Witte pens) are individual blood sausages the size of a banana, the filling of which is uniform.

+Both are made of blood, from predominantly cows or pigs, sometimes sheep or horse blood are used in specialty products.
+The blood is mixed with breadcrum, wheat- or potatoflour, or any combination thereof, and fatty parts of the head, belly and organ meat such as lung, tongue, heartmuscle, and spleen.

 The Luxembourg träipen includes green cabbage, and is served pan fried with apple sauce.
 It was eaten in church in the Middle Ages during Carnival and is still consumed for breakfast, baked with apples and topped with apple syrup, during Carnival in the Dutch province of Limburg.

 France and southern Belgium

 In France and Wallonia (south Belgium) boudin noir is traditionally prepared in charcuteries, shops that prepare mainly pork products (and sometimes duck and game), but also sell smoked and dried sausages, pâtés, and terrines, along with prepared salads.
 It is usually called boudin noir and is often made with cream with apples or onions as a filler.
 It is generally served with either cooked apples, mashed potatoes or both, and is appreciated by combining either the apples or mashed potatoes with each bite of boudin, which has been gently heated and browned in butter.
 In France also, there are many different regional Boudins Noirs such as the large Boudin du Béarn with pork meat pieces usually eaten cold.
 The French Confrérie des Chevaliers du Goûte-Boudin (Brotherhood of the Knights of Blood Sausage Tasting) in Mortagne-au-Perche in southern Normandy holds an annual contest of international blood sausage specialities.
 Boudin is considered the emblematic staple of the French Foreign Legion, and gives its name to the Legion's anthem.